PR Review Tutorial¶

 Summary¶

-You've learned the complete PR review workflow:
+You've learned the PR review workflow:

 | Step | Command | Output |